Fiji parliament delays sitting to elect prime minister

 SYDNEY, Dec 21 (Reuters) - Fiji's parliament has delayed its first sitting, where it had been expected a new prime minister would be sworn in to the Pacific islands nation for the first time in 16 years.

-People's Alliance leader Sitiveni Rabuka is expected to become prime minister, after three parties signed a coalition agreement on Tuesday after a hung election.
-The deal would dislodge Fiji First's Frank Bainimarama, who has led Fiji since a 2006 coup.
+People's Alliance leader Sitiveni Rabuka was expected to become prime minister, after three parties signed a coalition agreement on Tuesday after a hung election.

+The deal was designed to dislodge Fiji First's Frank Bainimarama, who has led Fiji since a 2006 coup, but on Wednesday afternoon Fiji First broke its silence on the election result and questioned whether the coalition agreement was solid.

 The constitution requires lawmakers to elect the prime minister from the parliament floor if no one party has won more than 50% of seats.